 When it comes to choosing what to buy, I’d recommend buying less than you think and only buying vegetables that you already eat, at least initially.
 It’s wasteful to buy seeds if your family is not going to eat the end result.

 Succession planting is a large part of vegetable growing.
 You do this to avoid having a glut vegetables ready to harvest at the same time.
-I stagger my seed planting by aiming to have 4 plants at the same age at any one time.
+I stagger my seed planting to aim to have 4 plants at the same age at any one time.
 This means planting 3 seed-tray cells every 2 weeks until you have the required number of plants.
 For me it’s 9.
 That way I should have plants ready to harvest on a weekly basis once the first one has matured.

-I haven’t yet attempted to maximise the yield for my garden but it’s on my to-do list.
-If you’re chopping the bit to do this yourself here is a really excellent article on high yield crops from Grow My Own Food.
+I haven’t yet attempted to maximise the yield of the garden but it’s on my to-do list.
+If you’re chopping at the bit to do this yourself here is a really excellent article on high yield crops from Grow My Own Food.

-There is an excellent tool on the website Gardenfocused.co.uk.
-This tool gives you a personalised gardening to-do list based on the fruit and veg you select.
+There is also an excellent tool on the website Gardenfocused.co.uk that generates a personalised gardening to-do list based on the fruit and veg you select.
 It’s magic!